-The Blair Athletics Department recently hired John F. Kennedy High School security assistant Carlos Smith as the girls' basketball head coach after Erin Conley, the previous coach,
+The Blair Athletics Department recently hired John F. Kennedy High School security assistant Carlos Smith as the girls' basketball head coach after Erin Conley, the previous coach, stepped down.

 Smith was interested in coaching at Blair because of its size and notable athletics program.
 "It's one of the largest schools on the East Coast and has not only great facilities and great academics but also great support from staff, boosters and the student body," he said.

 Smith has an extensive coaching history at different schools.
 "He's coached girls' varsity basketball for seven or eight years and boys for another eight years between Kennedy, Sandy Spring, and Good Counsel," Athletic Director Rita Boule said.
 "He also has 14 years of coaching track and 10 or more years of coaching football."
 Boule recommended him for the position since she had coached with him for four years at Kennedy High School.